ARM-software/bob-build/docs/module_types/bob_resource.md

 ----
 ### **bob_module.owner** (optional)
 Value to use on Android for `LOCAL_MODULE_OWNER`
 If set, then the module is considered proprietary.
-For the Soong plugin this will usually be installed in the vendor partition.
+For the Android BP backend this will usually be installed in the vendor partition.